Montana/webinar-travis-ci/README.md

 # Space Settings

-Now you can see the source tree, time to change the repo to public, since by default it's private.
-You'll want to go click Space Settings -> Security, then change the security settings to "View All" like below:
+Now you can see the source tree, time to change the repo to public, since by default the repository is private.
+You'll want to go click Space **Settings -> Security**, then change the security settings to "All" like below:

 ![5](assembla5.png)